hoz1982/WPEC-to-Woocommerce-attributes-converter/README.md

 # WPEC-to-Woocommerce-attributes-converter
-This script will convert WPSC product attributes (inserted with WP e-Commerce - Custom Fields Plugin) to WOOCOMMERCE product attributes.
+This script will convert WPSC product attributes (made by WP e-Commerce - Custom Fields Plugin) to WOOCOMMERCE product attributes.
 Load this file in your theme folder, then create a new page from WP admin panel and select 'Script' as template, then load that page.
-This is ONLY to import the custom WPEC attributes, not the rest.
-Run it at your own risk, I made it for my own purposes...and it works.